Generating Streamlining Constraints with Large Language Models: Introduction

-Our results are very encouraging; in several cases, the speedup achieved by the realtime-generated streamliners saves more than 99\% of the unstreamlined solving time.
+We evaluate \RTSLLM extensively across seven diverse constraint problems, including standard benchmarks and a novel hypergraph coloring problem, using hundreds of instances specified in MiniZinc.
+The problems are formulated in the MiniZinc constraint programming language~\cite{NethercoteSBBDT07}.
 We test \RTSLLM with two state-of-the-art LLMs (GPT-4o and Claude~3.5 Sonnet), different prompting variants, and different strategies for combining \multishot prompting with test runs on easy instances.
-Although some of the configurations perform better overall than others, there is not a single configuration that always performs best.

-For additional analysis, we \emph{obfuscate} constraint models using non-descriptive names for variables and constraints and compare the performance of the generated streamliners.
-Interestingly, obfuscation has a significant negative effect, indicating that our approach does not rely on \emph{memorization} (see e.g., \citet{LeeLC023}) of ideas for streamliners proposed in the literature that made their way into the LLM during its training.

-Similarly, we \emph{disguise} the description of a problem by using terminology from a different domain (pizza menus instead of hypergraphs) and compare the performance of the generated streamliners.
-Also here the difference in streamliner performance is not very significant but still shows that the use of different language has a mild influence on the generated streamliners.
+Our results demonstrate remarkable effectiveness, with some streamliners reducing solving time by up to 99\%.